MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-strategies-in-event-hubs-and-kafka.md

 The following factors influence the choice of strategy:

-- Keys are useful when consumers need to receive messages in their original order.
+- Keys are useful when consumers need to receive messages in the production order.
 Since all messages with the same key go to the same partition, messages with key values can maintain their order during processing.
 Consumers then receive them in that order.
 - If message grouping or ordering is not required, it's best to avoid the hashing-based partitioning strategy.
 With Apache Kafka, the producer does not know the status of the destination partition.
 If a key routes an event to a partition that is down, delays or lost messages can result.
 In Azure Event Hubs, events with keys first pass through a gateway before proceeding to a partition.
 This approach handles incoming traffic in a more reliable way since it prevents events from going to unavailable partitions.
 - The shape of the data can influence the partitioning approach.
 Considering how the downstream architecture will distribute the data can also affect the decision.
 - If consumers aggregate data on a certain attribute, it makes sense to partition on that attribute, too.
 - When storage efficiency is a concern, partitioning on an attribute that concentrates the data can help to speed up storage operations.
 - Ingestion pipelines sometimes shard data to get around problems with resource bottlenecks.
 In these environments, it's efficient to align the partitioning with how the shards are split in the database.

+### Partition rebalancing

+Each consumer reads event data from at least one partition of a topic.
+Whenever consumers join or leave a particular topic, the pipeline rebalances the partitions.
+Apache Kafka uses one of the following strategies when assigning partitions to consumers:

+- Round robin: By default, Kafka and Event Hubs use this assignment strategy.
+This approach distributes all partitions evenly across all members.
+- Range assignor: This strategy brings together partitions from different topics.
+It identifies topics that use the same number of partitions and the same key-partitioning logic.
+Then it joins partitions from those topics when making assignments to consumers.
+- Sticky assignor: This assignment is similar to round-robin in that it ensure a uniform distribution.
+However, it minimizes partition movement during rebalancing.
+- Static assignment: With this approach, the pipeline assigns specific partitions to specific consumers statically by using partition ids.
+The assignments do not trigger partition rebalances.
+The user is responsible for making sure that all partitions have subscribers.

 ## Considerations